yukiarimo/yunatts/README.md

 # Hanasu
-Welcome to Hanasu, a human-like TTS model based on the multilingual Hanasu V1 BERT encoder and VITS architecture.
+Hanasu is a human-like TTS model based on the multilingual Himitsu V1 transformer-based encoder and VITS architecture.
 Hanasu is a Japanese word that means "to speak."
 This project aims to build a TTS model that can speak multiple languages and mimic human-like prosody.

 ## Table of Content
 - [Hanasu](#hanasu)